-Because of CBD’s links with recreational cannabis, there is some controversy about its use as a therapeutic remedy.
-There is also a lot of confusion over whether it is safe to take and whether it will create a “high” or intoxicating effect.
+Because of CBD’s links with recreational cannabis, there is frequently some confusion about its use as a therapeutic remedy.
+Specifically, many people are curious about whether CBD will create a “high” or intoxicating effect.

-Most CBD products come from hemp, but there are also CBD products that can come from the marijuana plant.
+Most CBD products come from hemp, but some come from the marijuana plant.
 CBD products that come from the marijuana plant are only legal in states where marijuana is legal recreationally or medicinally.

 Is CBD Oil Safe in General?

-CBD from hemp is considered to be safe and non-toxic.
+CBD from hemp is well-tolerated and non-toxic.
 According to the World Health Organization (WHO) report on Drug Dependence, “CBD exhibits no effects indicative of any abuse or dependence potential.”
-Their findings also report “CBD appears not to exhibit THC-like discriminative stimulus effects”.
-It will not cause a “high” or “intoxicating” effect.
+Their findings also report “CBD appears not to exhibit THC-like discriminative stimulus effects.”
+It will not cause a high or intoxicating effect.

 Additionally, the WHO adds “CBD is generally well tolerated with a good safety profile.
-Reported adverse effects may be as a result of drug-drug interactions between CBD and patients’ existing medications”.
-This WHO report was on Drug Dependence, not on toxicity, however mounting evidence supports this statement.
+Reported adverse effects may be as a result of drug-drug interactions between CBD and patients’ existing medications.”

-With evidence mounting about CBD and the magnitude of its benefits and uses, it seems that CBD will likely become a safe, natural alternative capable of helping many people.
-But, now, you might ask, “Is CBD oil safe for dogs and cats?”
+With evidence growing about CBD and the magnitude of its benefits and uses, it seems that CBD will likely become a safe, natural alternative capable of helping many people.
+And now, we come to the million dollar question: “Is CBD oil safe for dogs and cats?”

 Is CBD Oil Safe for Dogs or Cats?

-The compound in cannabis that causes the “high sensation” is called tetrahydrocannabinol (THC).
-Holistapet’s CBD Oil Products for dogs and cats contain no THC.
+As we mentioned, the compound in cannabis that causes the “high sensation” is called tetrahydrocannabinol (THC).
+HolistaPet’s CBD oil products for dogs and cats contain no THC.

 CBD Products Made Specifically For Dogs & Cats